RU Really Ok? How to Help Someone Open Up About their Mental Health

 It can be difficult when you wish someone was more forthcoming, so you can openly address the issue or offer help.
 However, understanding these barriers can remind us that it can be hard to open up and be vulnerable; to trust someone with personal things or admit that you’re not coping.

 How to help someone open up about their mental health

 There are things you can do to make it easier for someone to tell you they’re not really ok:

 Gently enquire a little more.
-Other ways of inviting someone to talk could include asking non-threatening, open-ended questions like “How’s your work/study situation going?”, “How are things at home?”, “How is COVID affecting you?”.
+Other ways of inviting someone to talk could include asking non-threatening, open-ended questions like “How’s your work/study situation going?”or “How are things at home?”.
 You could also tell them you’ve noticed they’re not themselves.
 This allows an opening which they can use to elaborate if they wish to.